 Play is an excellent way in which your little one can learn.
 We recommend all types of play!
-She can get involved in some free or pretend play.
-She might not even need any objects to play with and let her imagination take the wheel!
+They can get involved in some free or pretend play.
+They might not even need any objects to play with and let their imagination take the wheel!
 However, at times, we find that play requires toys.
 Why?
 Because depending on its characteristics, your little one has a different experience with each toy.
 Today we want to talk to you about wooden toys.

 Every year, The Center for Early Childhood Education at Eastern Connecticut State University releases the results of the TIMPANI (Toy to Inspire Mindful Play and Nurture Imagination) study, led by Professor Trawick-Smith.
 Each year they name a “best toy” based on three categories: thinking and learning, cooperation and social interaction, and self-expression and imagination.

 Over the years, they have been concluding that basic, open-ended toys tend to be more beneficial for children’s learning than some of the more elaborate and commercial toys.
 They mention that a great example of this type of toys are the wooden ones.
 They give way to more creative and free play.

 Let us show you the benefits!